Warrick Howards’s Guide to Peru

 As for Cusco itself, it has become a kind of Mecca for backpackers.
 The problem with travelling in South America is that you don’t encounter other travellers with anywhere near the degree of regularity you’ll have become used to in places like Thailand and Australia.
 As such, when backpackers do come together in large numbers in South America, they really come together, if you catch my drift.

-There is no shortage of bars, restaurants and clubs in Cusco, all aimed solely at giving backpackers a chance to catch up and share their experiences, stories, and bodily fluids, all whilst clutching a cold bottle of Cusquena, the local beer.
+There is no shortage of bars, restaurants and clubs in Cusco, all aimed solely at giving backpackers a chance to catch up and share their experiences and stories, all whilst clutching a cold bottle of Cusquena, the local beer.
 If you needed any further proof of Cusco’s party potential, then you’ll find not one, but two Irish bars in the centre of town.
 Case closed.

 So, you’ve done the Inca Trail, you’ve seen beaches, jungles, huge rivers and bustling cities.
 You’ve flown in planes, travelled by raft, canoe, motor boat and motor bike.
-You’ve been covered in dirt, dust, mud and that American girl who actually believed you were Robert Pattinson’s brother.
+You’ve been covered in dirt, dust, and mud.
 What could possibly be left to do?